poism/potime/README.md

 ## Usage

-1. You call the script by assigning an amount of time to designate to a specified account (you can add optional description, comments and tags now or later)
+1. Call the script with how many minutes you wish to spend on whichever account.
+You can also specify optional optional description, comments and tags initially or after the timer stops.
-Then
 2. It displays a progress bar timer and at completion displays a notification and plays music.
-3. Press CTRL+c to stop the music
+3. Press CTRL+c to stop the music and end the timer.
-4. It will allow you to add more time to your previous task if you wish to continue.
+4. It will allow you to extend the timer if you wish to continue working on the same task.
-5. If you didn't provide description, comments or tags at the start, it will allow you to do so now.
+5. You will be given a last chance to provide description, comments or tags if you didn't previously.
 6. It writes to your ~/potime.timeclock file.